MicrosoftDocs/learn/learn-pr/advocates/measure-mitigate-risks-azure-ai-studio/includes/8-run-automated-evaluation.md

 :::image type="content" source="../media/compare-automated-evaluations.png" alt-text="A screenshot of the comparison of two automated evaluations in Azure AI Studio.
 The score are higher for the second evaluation.":::

-1. In the left navigation, within the **Tools** section, select **Evaluation**
+1. In the left navigation, within the **Tools** section, select **Evaluation**.
-1. Create a new evaluation following the steps in the **Run an automated evaluation** exercise and name the evaluation **automated-eval2**.
+1. Create a new evaluation following the steps in the **Configure and run an automated evaluation** exercise and name the evaluation **automated-eval2**.
 Use the **e2e-automated-evaluation-2.jsonl** file as the dataset.
 1. Once the evaluation is complete, select both the **automated-eval1** and **automated-eval2** evaluation runs in the **Automated evaluations** list.
 1. Select **Compare**.
 1. Hover over the title of **automated-eval1** and select **Set as baseline**.
 This sets the initial evaluation as the baseline metrics across all evaluation metrics.
 This is helpful for comparing a baseline set of metrics to newly run evaluations.
 1. Observe how the metrics might change after making adjustments to the system prompt or refining the grounded data.
 1. For a streamline view to observe differences, enabled the **Show differences** toggle.
-This toggle only visualizes the differences between the baseline run **(automated-eval1)** and the latest run **(automated-eval2)**.
-This toggle modifies the table to only display the rows that differ between the evaluation runs.
+This toggle modifies the table to only display the rows that differ between the baseline run **(automated-eval1)** and the compared run **(automated-eval2)**.
 This feature can be helpful to highlight discrepancies between runs and pinpoint where potential improvements or adjustments might be needed.

 There’s now a significant improvement in results after making changes to the model.
 Once the chatbot is deployed and used by Contoso Camping Store customers, you’re encouraged to execute more evaluation runs and compare results to analyze the model’s behavior.